salishseasoftware/Stringy/README.md

 1. Product > Archive
 1. Distribute Content
 1. Built Products
-1. copy `stringy` executable to `/usr/local/bin/` or wherever you prefer.
+1. copy the `stringy` executable to `/usr/local/bin/`, or wherever you prefer.

 ## LibStringy

 Swift package of handy String extensions.